Passport

 Zimbabwe visa requirements

 For countries that charge a fee for a tourist visa, such as Zimbabwe or Zambia, it is important to have enough cash on you in USD to pay for your visas at the point of entry.
 Also, check your itinerary carefully to find out how many times you will be entering the country.
 A double-entry visa costs less than two single-entry visas, and if you need a multiple-entry visa, you may have to apply for that in advance from the Zambian consulate in your home country.
+For Victoria Falls, if you wish to visit both the Zimbabwe and Zambia side, it is best to get the KAZA Univisa.

 Health